Community Donation Gardening Toolkit

 In 2016, the effort provided more than 64,000 pounds of produce (that’s more than 192,000 servings of fruits and vegetables!) to local food pantries and food access sites.
 To learn more, search for updates from ISU Extension and Outreach Master Gardeners, look for new articles on our blog, and watch a video on Growing Together.
 To learn more about the project’s approach to food insecurity, check out the following resources:

-- Food insecurity in Iowa is the Master Gardener 2017 Winter Webcast Series.
+- Food Security in Iowa is the Master Gardener 2017 winter webcast series.
 While this three-part webinar is specific to the Growing Together project, it contains general information about food insecurity in Iowa, including presentations on hunger and donation to food banks and pantries.

 - Part III of the webcast contains two presentations — the first on 4-H partnership in community donation gardening projects, and a second on community food security in Iowa.